 - las altas montañas = the tall mountains

-Putting an adjective before the noun essentially shows that it is an inherent characteristic of the noun being described, in that mountains are always tall and snow is always white.
+In this situation, putting an adjective before the noun essentially shows that it is an inherent characteristic of the noun being described.
+It is clear that mountains are always tall and snow is always white.

 Putting an adjective after the noun when it describes an inherent characteristic emphasises the adjective.
 For example: